 In HDR photography, the only varying factor controlling the exposure in your bracketed sequence should be the shutter speed.
-This means that the camera is controlling the shutter speed to give us the median exposure, the darker exposure and the brighter exposure.
-However, given that cameras have limitations of the highest possible shutter speed and that shutter speed also controls motion freeze, there are optimal settings for shutter speed.
-The optimal shutter speed depends on a few considerations, which we will discuss in this article.
-In addition, we will explain the two issues that arise due to shutter speed as well as why the optimal exposure value should not be at 3 stops, but at 2 stops instead.
+This means the camera controls the shutter speed to give us the median, darker, and brighter exposures.
+Because of the camera’s limitations regarding the highest possible shutter speed and the fact that shutter speed controls motion freeze, there are optimal shutter speed settings.
+The optimal shutter speed depends on a few factors, which we’ll discuss below.

 Issue #1: Shutter Speed Limitation

-However, if you want to shoot a 3 frame-3 stop bracketed sequence, the maximum shutter speed for the median exposure becomes 1/1000th of a second.
-At 1 stop darker, we will be at 1/2000th of a second and at 2 stops darker, we will be at 1/4000th of a second.
-Finally, at 3 stops darker, we will be at 1/8000th of a second, which is at the shutter speed limitation.
+If you want to shoot a 3-frame/3-stop bracketed sequence, the maximum shutter speed for the median exposure becomes 1/1000th of a second.
+At 1 stop darker, we will be at 1/2000th of a second and at 2 stops darker, we will hit 1/4000th of a second.
+Finally, at 3 stops darker, we will reach 1/8000th of a second, which is at the shutter speed limitation.
 Starting your median exposure at 1/1000th of a second will allow you to capture the darkest image in a 3 frame-3 stop bracketed sequence.
-At 1 stop brighter, we will be at 1/500th of a second.
-At 2 stops brighter, we will be at 1/250th of a second and at 3 stops brighter, we will be at 1/125th of a second.
+At one stop brighter, we will be at 1/500th of a second.
+Two stops brighter will take use to 1/250th of a second, and three stops will land us at 1/125th of a second.

-If we are shooting a 3 frame-2 stop bracketed sequence, the maximum shutter speed for the median exposure should be 1/2000th of a second because we will be at 1/8000th of a second at 2 stops darker.
-To go 1 stop brighter, we would be at 1/1000th of a second and to go 2 stops brighter, we would be at 1/500th of a second.
+If we’re shooting a 3-frame/2-stop bracketed sequence, the maximum shutter speed for the median exposure should be 1/2000th of a second because we will be at 1/8000th of a second at 2 stops darker.
+To go one stop brighter, we’d end up at 1/1000th of a second, and to two stops brighter would mean dialing in 1/500th of a second.